-NOTE: Students will be responsible for furnishing their own uniforms, watch, shoes, name tags, the state exam fee, TB test, flu shot, proof of COVID vaccine or submit to weekly testing, and any other fees required.
+NOTE: Students will be responsible for furnishing their own uniforms, watch, shoes, name tags, the state exam fee, TB test, flu shot, submit to weekly COVID testing as needed, and any other fees required.

 Passing the Nursing Assistant program and the state testing, as well as Medical Terminology, are prerequisites for Kaskaskia College Nursing Program.